XxHyde840xX/ChoiceChopsV3/README.md

 # ChoiceChopsV3
- The final selection of choice items, carefully chopped from their original mods.
+ The final selection of choice items, carefully chopped from their respective mods.